jvalue/jayvee/rfc/0010-constraint-expressions/README.md

 ## Summary

-This RFC presents an alternative representation of value type constraints.
-It replaces the current solution.
+This RFC presents an alternative representation of value type constraints using expressions.
+It replaces the current ConstraintTypes (but not the existing ConstraintType mechanism itself that will us allow to add more complex domain-specific constraints that are not expressible by expressions).

 ## Motivation